curegit/stylegan-fastapi/README.md

 ## Configuration

-StyleGAN FastAPI configuration uses the TOML format.
+StyleGAN FastAPI uses the TOML format for configuration.
 The default TOML file is located in `default/config.toml`.

 You can specify another TOML file to be read by setting the `STYLEGAN_TOML` environment variable.